Takashinohama Station: Lines

 Takashinohama Station is a terminus the Takashinohama Line, and is 1.4 kilometers from the opposing terminus of the line at Hagoromo.

 Layout

 The station consists of a single dead-headed elevated side platform with the station building underneath.

-Adjacent stations

 History

-Takashinohama Station opened on October 25, 1919.
-Operations were suspended from May 22, 2021 due to construction work, and are expected to resume in 2024.
+Takashinohama Station opened on 25 October 1919.
+Operations were suspended from 22 May 2021 due to construction work, and was expected to resume in 2024.

+Services resumed on 6 April 2024.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1699 passengers daily.